JohnKendrick/PDielec/Sphinx/CrystalRaman.rst

 **Availability of** :math:`\tensorbs{\chi}^{(2)}` **from DFT codes**

 PDielec reads :math:`\tensorbs{\chi}^{(2)}` automatically from the DFT output file when it is present.
-Both supported codes report the *d*-tensor (:math:`\tensorbf{d} = \tfrac{1}{2}\tensorbs{\chi}^{(2)}`); PDielec stores :math:`\tensorbs{\chi}^{(2)} = 2\tensorbf{d}` internally after converting the reported pm/V values to the same Angstrom-based convention used by the reader
+ABINIT, CASTEP and CRYSTAL report the *d*-tensor (:math:`\tensorbf{d} = \tfrac{1}{2}\tensorbs{\chi}^{(2)}`); PDielec stores :math:`\tensorbs{\chi}^{(2)} = 2\tensorbf{d}` internally after converting the reported pm/V values to the same Angstrom-based convention used by the reader